vfillis/out-of-area-placements/analysis/README.md

 ## Inappropriate Out of Area Placements in Birmingham and Solihull Mental Health NHS Foundation Trust

-I analysed inappropriate Out of Area Placements days and costs in Birmingham and Solihull Mental Health NHS Foundation Trust using R.
+I analysed inappropriate Out of Area Placements days and costs in Birmingham and Solihull Mental Health NHS Foundation Trust using R. I didn't include inappropriate Out of Area Placements that were active at the end of the month for Birmingham and Solihull Mental Health NHS Foundation Trust as they are subject to rounding.
+This means the number of active OAPs each month ranges in an interval of -2 and +2.
+Because of these rounding differences comparisons between months should be treated with caution.

 The markdown can be found [here](https://github.com/vfillis/out-of-area-placements/blob/main/analysis/OAPs-Birmingham.Rmd).